mlorentedev/astrowind/src/content/blog/2024-11-17/en.md

 ---
-title: "O yes!
-The Big O Notation"
+title: 'O yes!
+The Big O Notation'
 description: "In this post, we delve into Big O Notation, a fundamental concept in computer science used to describe the efficiency of algorithms.
 We'll explore how Big O helps in analyzing time complexity and provide examples to illustrate its application."
 pubDate: 2024-11-17
 lang: en